 These pumpkin cupcakes are good for autumn/winter and not just for Halloween.
 The recipe is from the Hummingbird Bakery book, which I can’t praise highly enough.
 It has proved indispensible for all things North American, and definitely justified its place in my suitcase.
 The original recipe is for pumpkin cupcakes which I haven’t strayed from, and a cream cheese frosting, which I have slightly adapted by just adding a 1/2 tsp of ground cinnamon and 1 tsp ground ginger.
-Those in the UK are likely to 036find it hard to get hold of tinned pumpkin puree, so you have two options; make regular vanilla cupcakes and make sure you add the cinnamon for the autumnal flavour, or make your own pumpkin puree.
+Those in the UK are likely to find it hard to get hold of tinned pumpkin puree, so you have two options; make regular vanilla cupcakes and make sure you add the cinnamon for the autumnal flavour, or make your own pumpkin puree.
 You don’t actually need to buy pumpkin, any squash will do – even butternut squash.
 Just roast it off in a hot oven, skin on for 40 minutes or so, then scrape away the flesh and blend in a processor.

 Makes 12